ReferenceCLI Reference

 HOTDATA_API_KEYAPI key (overrides config file)

-HOTDATA_WORKSPACEWorkspace ID for the current process (set alongside HOTDATA_SANDBOX by sandbox run)
+HOTDATA_SANDBOXSandbox ID for the current process (set by sandbox run)

 See also